Do you know about the history of Haydock Park? Read on to find out more.

 For some years, the Newton race meetings, which were held on an extensive stretch of common known as Golborne Heath, were similar to those in many other parts of the country.
 Although mainly supported by hunting folk, the racing seems to have been open to all who cared to come along and enjoy the sport.
 The arrival of industry in the area appears to have given a boost to the organisers and even 100 years ago the pattern of the present Haydock Park meeting as a gathered ground for the sporting folk of the county, apart from hunting interests, was being moulded.

-Haydock Park must be one of the most used racecourses in the country with racing on 32 days in 2014, combining both the very best of Flat and Jump Racing.
+Haydock Park must be one of the most used racecourses in the country with racing on 32 days a year, combining both the very best of Flat and Jump Racing.
 The Old Newton Cup is the last tangible surviving link between the original course and Haydock Park.

 Owned and operated by The Jockey Club, Haydock Park has become the scene of some of the most popular and attended events in the Northern racing calendar, including the Grand National Trial in February, The Temple Stakes in May, the Old Newton Cup and Lancashire Oaks in July, the Sprint Cup in September and the Betfair Chase in November.